Adjusting My Daughter’s ADHD Medication

 Natalie’s teachers haven’t had a chance to really judge how the Focalin is working for Natalie at school.
 Holidays (and pre-holiday excitement) combined with weather-related late starts, early outs and days off (geez, no wonder things have been tough) have combined to keep them from a steady, predictable school routine.
 Without a certain amount of consistency, Natalie’s teachers can’t judge the medications efficacy fairly.
 Their early reports were of a silly, giddy Natalie.
 I don’t think that will be the final verdict.
 I’m still hopeful that Nat will be able to

-focus more consistently throughout the school day; our original goal for this
+focus more consistently throughout the school day; our original goal for this medication change.

 At home, I see no real change in Nat’s behavior from when she took short acting Ritalin, with a couple of exceptions.
 Her handwriting improved dramatically — telling me she can slow down and focus better on this particular task.
 And as I reported after Thanksgiving, she can tolerate riding in the car much better.
 So, although the Focalin hasn’t worked miracles, it’s wrought some positive changes.